Incident history

 - Severity: how urgent the problem was, from P0 (most critical) to P3 (least urgent)

-- Status: whether the incident is still open or has been resolved
+- Status: where the incident is in its lifecycle — confirming, open, recovering, or resolved

 - Opened at: the exact time DomainDash confirmed the problem and raised the incident